DenisSalem/VenC/doc/EN.md

   * __{0[relativeOrigin]}__ : The current's page relative path to the blog's root.
   * __{0[categoryPath]}__ : The current sub-category's relative path.
   * __{0[item]}__ : The current sub-category's name.
-* __EntryCategoriesLeafs__ : The list of the current publication's categories (leaves).
+* __EntryCategoriesLeaves__ : The list of the current publication's categories (leaves).
 There are several available items for a current iteration:
   * __{0[relativeOrigin]}__ : The current's page relative path to the blog's root.
   * __{0[categoryLeaf]}__ : The leaf category's name.
   * __{0[categoryLeafUrl]}__ : The URL towards the leaf's category.